Tea tree oil, also known as melaleuca oil, is an essential oil distilled from the leaves of the native Australian plant Melaleuca alternifolia.

 One study compared the effects of a cream comprising both 5 percent tea tree oil and 2 percent butenafine hydrochloride (a synthetic antifungal) with a placebo.

-After 16 weeks, the nail fungus was cured in
+After 16 weeks, the nail fungus was cured in 80 percent of people.
+None of the cases in the placebo group was cured.

 Another study showed tea tree oil effective in eliminating nail fungus in the laboratory.